aquantumreality/Inter-IIT-CloudPhysician/README.md

 and added to the training data for our YOLOv5 vital extractor.
 This made our vital extractor more robust and versatile.

 ## Inference Time

+On an average, the CPU inference time is lower than 2 seconds and consistently around 1.5 seconds.
 ```
 import time
 from timeit import default_timer as timer